JustArion/DeathMustDieMods/LongerGames/readme.md

 ﻿### Obsolete Warning
-The mod has been merged into [Star Crux Expansion](../StarCruxExpansion/readme.md)
+The mod has been merged into [Star Crux Expansion](../StarCruxExpansion/readme.md) and won't be receiving updates.

 ### Description
 The mod extends the duration of a game run to 35 minutes instead of the usual 20 minutes.